-In addition, the device supports a third mode, where both the parallel interface and the serial control registers are used.
+In addition, the device supports a third configuration mode, where both the parallel interface and the serial control registers are used.
 In this mode, the priority between the parallel and serial interfaces is determined by a priority table (Table 2).
 If this additional level of flexibility is not required, the user can select either the serial interface programming or the parallel interface control.

-USING PARALLEL INTERFACE CONTROL ONLY
+PARALLEL CONFIGURATION ONLY

-To control the device using the parallel interface, keep RESET tied to high (DRVDD).
-Pins DFS, MODE, SEN, SCLK, and SDATA are used to directly control certain modes of the ADC.
-The device is configured by connecting the parallel pins to the correct voltage levels (as described in Table 4 to Table 7).
+To place the device in parallel configuration mode, keep RESET tied to high (DRVDD).
+Pins DFS, MODE, SEN, SCLK and SDATA are used to directly control certain modes of the ADC.
+The device is configured by connecting the parallel pins to the correct voltage levels (as described in Table 3 to Table 7).
+The voltage levels can be derived by using a resistor string as illustrated in Figure 4.
 There is no need to apply reset.

-In this mode, SEN, SCLK, and SDATA function as parallel interface control pins.
+In this mode, SEN, SCLK and SDATA function as parallel interface control pins.
 Frequently used functions are controlled in this mode-standby, selection between LVDS/CMOS output format, internal/external reference, two's complement/straight binary output format, and position of the output clock edge.